 Nobody likes being sick.
 Especially when there are places to go, people to see and things to do.
-The common cold and the flu are things that nobody wants and a lot of us get.
+The common cold and the flu are things that nobody wants, but a lot of us get.
 Once you’ve caught it, the best you can do is shake your fist in the air crying, “Why me?”

 We tend to forget the impact sick days have—at home, and in the workplace.
 When we’re sick at home, chores often get left undone for the sake of rest, which is definitely needed!
 And when it comes to work, there’s an inner struggle between staying home to get rest and trying to push through the workday, with the risk of contaminating others but being able to get your work done and not take any sick days.
 You need that rest though, and that distance from your coworkers.
 This infographic shares what influence the flu season had last year in the workplace.